Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> print mounts for rpi5, motor driver, cable organizers -> make some cable for battery connection to rpi5, motordriver and servo -> Add fishing line to servo and steer knuckles -> Add mount for led screen to display  or at least some led lamps
+        -> Integrate control code for servo and motor in a single command handler

+        -> Add some system to check for speed and steer value compatibility -> Interpolate planned path with bezier
         -> Improve target acquisition
         -> Add mpc prediction display
         -> Fix prediction display on Pure Pursuit